-945. The Heads of State and Government called for disaster risk reduction and the building of resilience to disasters to be addressed with a renewed sense of urgency in the context of the 2030 Agenda for Sustainable Development and poverty eradication and to be integrated into policies, plans, programmes and budgets at all levels and considered within relevant future frameworks, while recognizing that the eradication of poverty in all its forms and dimensions and sustainable development cannot be achieved without adequate investment in disaster risk reduction.
+1097.
+The Heads of State and Government called for disaster risk reduction and the building of resilience to disasters to be addressed with a renewed sense of urgency in the context of the 2030 Agenda for Sustainable Development and poverty eradication and to be integrated into policies, plans, programmes and budgets at all levels and considered within relevant future frameworks, while recognizing that the eradication of poverty in all its forms and dimensions and sustainable development cannot be achieved without adequate investment in disaster risk reduction.

-946. The Heads of State and Government also emphasized the responsibility of all States to undertake disaster risk reduction, including through preparedness, as well as response and early recovery efforts, in order to minimize the impact of natural disasters and build resilience towards natural disasters, and recognized the importance of international cooperation in support of the efforts of affected countries which may have limited capacities and resources in this regard.
+1098.
+The Heads of State and Government also emphasized the responsibility of all States to undertake disaster risk reduction, including through preparedness, as well as response and early recovery efforts, in order to minimize the impact of natural disasters and build community resilience towards natural disasters, and recognized the importance of international cooperation, including through North-South cooperation complemented by South-South, as well as triangular cooperation and multi-stakeholder partnerships, in support of the efforts of affected countries which may have limited capacities and resources in this regard.

-947. The Heads of State and Government expressed their concern over the human suffering and economic impact caused by the natural disasters throughout the world, in particular the tragic loss of life caused by natural disasters in countries such as Nepal, the Philippines, Haiti, Pakistan, Chile, Caribbean countries and many parts of the African continent, including Malawi, Mozambique and Zimbabwe.
+1099.
+The Heads of State and Government expressed their concern over the human suffering and economic impact caused by the natural disasters throughout the world, in particular by countries grappling with existing vulnerabilities such as African countries, small island developing States, landlocked developing countries, least developed countries, as well as middle income countries facing specific challenges.
 They encouraged the international community, national authorities, private sector, as appropriate, and non-governmental organizations, to promote closer cooperation to reduce the impact of natural disasters by strengthening disaster risk reduction, mitigation and preparedness and disaster mitigation such as through risk mapping, early warning systems and exchange of information at all levels.